Paillat-dev/discord-emojis/README.md

 ## How It Works

 - GitHub Actions workflow runs automatically twice per week
-- Downloads the latest Discord build
+- Downloads the latest Discord build from the Discord-Datamining repository
 - Extracts emoji information
 - Saves data in a standardized JSON format
 - Tracks changes using hash comparison to avoid unnecessary updates